 To view your credit report

-Make a request to the two credit agencies operating in Québec, Equifax This link will open in a new window and Trans Union This link will open in a new window.
+Request access from the two credit agencies operating in Québec, Equifax This link will open in a new window and TransUnion

 - By mail: You will have to complete a form and provide copies of official identification documents.
-To download the form
+To download the form:

-- On the Trans Union website: select Consumer Disclosure This link will open in a new window
+- On the TransUnion website: Consumer Disclosure

-- On-line: Go to the Equifax or Trans Union website and follow the indicated procedure for getting free access to your credit report.
+This link will open in a new window website and follow the instructions for getting free access to your credit report.

-Go to the Equifax This link will open in a new window and Trans Union This link will open in a new window websites and follow the indicated procedure for getting free access to your credit rating.
+This link will open in a new window website.
+If you haven’t already done so, open an account and follow the instructions for getting free access to your credit rating.

-If you see an error on your credit report, such as a late payment that was settled some time back, you can submit a written request (by mail or on-line) to Equifax This link will open in a new window or Trans Union This link will open in a new window to have it corrected.
-Follow the procedure indicated on their website.
-Equifax and Trans Union are required to reply within 30 days.
-If you don’t get a reply within 30 days or your request is denied, you can contact the Commission d’accès à l’information This link will open in a new window.
+This link will open in a new window (log into your account and click on “Dispute information on your Consumer Disclosure or file a complaint”) to have it corrected.
+Follow the instructions on their website.
+Equifax and TransUnion are required to reply within 30 days.
+If you don’t get a reply within 30 days or your request is denied, you can contact the Commission d’accès à l’information

-If the information involved still appears unchanged on your report after it has been verified by Equifax or Trans Union, you can also have your version of the facts added to the report.
+If the information involved still appears unchanged on your report after it has been verified by Equifax or TransUnion, you can also have your version of the facts added to the report.

 - An agreement between the parties involved or